nicolerizzo22/YouTubeTrendingVideo/README.md

 ## YouTube Trending Video Data Collection & Analysis with Python

-In this project, I’ll take you through the task of YouTube data collection and analysis using Python in order to analyze the top trending videos and find what makes a video trend on YouTube (results reflect query date 12/18/24).
+In this project, we collect YouTube video data using Python for the top 200 trending videos and analyze to find out what makes a video trend on YouTube (results reflect query date 12/18/24).

 I used the YouTube Data API to fetch details of the top 200 trending videos in the US, iterating through the API's paginated responses to collect **video details** such as:
 - title
 - description
 - published date